Queue-Fair/node/README.md

 Thus the Server-Side Adapter prevents visitors from skipping the queue by disabling the Client-Side JavaScript Adapter, and also reduces load on your web server when things get busy.

 These instructions assume you already have a Node.js webapp using Express .
 The example code in this distribution also uses EJS but you don't have to use it - it's just for demonstration purposes.
-If you are setting up an Express webapp for the first time, or want to run the example code, follow the turtorial at https://www.digitalocean.com/community/tutorials/how-to-use-ejs-to-template-your-node-application - you only need to do Step 1.
+If you are setting up an Express webapp for the first time, or want to run the example code, follow the turtorial at https://www.digitalocean.com/community/tutorials/how-to-use-ejs-to-template-your-node-application - you only need to do Step 1 of the tutorial.

 If you are not using Express, you can still use the example code in `server.js` from this distribution - but you will also need to implement your own QueueFairService class to encapsulate your alternative HTTP framework.
 It's only five basic methods to write.